Octiii/remote-jammming/README.md

 ### 1. Prerequisites

 * A remote server running `code-server` (or a local machine with Node.js v18+).
-* A registered application on the [Spotify Developer Dashboard](http://googleusercontent.com/spotify.com/3).
+* A registered application on the [Spotify Developer Dashboard]

 ### 2. Installation & Setup